 While a blend will work as an all-purpose bug repellent, certain essential oils work well for specific bugs & situations.
 If you have a problem with:

 Ants: Make a blend of 8 drops of Peppermint & 12 drops Spearmint essential oil to 250 ml of water.
 Shake well before using.
 Spray around doorways & windows (especially the window screens).
 If you have a lot of ants entering your house I find that Peppermint works really well.
-Apply a few drops to a cotton ball & place in areas where you see the ants entering your home. ***If you have young children, try Spearmint essential oil instead.
-Use caution if you have children or pets when using this method.
+Apply a few drops to a cotton ball & place in areas where you see the ants entering your home. ***Don’t use this method if you have young children & pets.

 Flies & Mosquitoes: Lemongrass & Peppermint in a diffuser or as a room spray would be a good choice. ***Lavender & Rosalina would be a good alternative if you have young children